×

 The best way to avoid your tenants using the Protocol or sending you an early notification letter is to be organised and efficient in all aspects of your property management.
 You should:

-It’s your responsibility to ensure that your properties are fit for human habitation.
+It’s your responsibility to ensure that your residential premises are fit for human habitation.
 If you do this and have good tenants then you should have very little concern about the Protocol.

 An issue that seems low priority for you could be a nightmare for your tenants.
 By making sure that repairs are performed as quickly as possible, you keep your tenants happy and give them less reason to use the Protocol.